zarf-dev/zarf/docs/7-dashboard-ui/3-Zarf-deployment-ui.md

 1. Click deploy package button - on Deployed packages table
 2. Select an ZarfInitPackage from the list
-3. Toggle the switch for the K3s component to deploy
+3. Toggle the switch on for the K3s component to select it for deployment
 4. Complete package deployment steps to spin up and initialze your new Zarf cluster.

 ### Deploy additional packages